Cakyparu777/Portfolio/AMPLIFY_DEPLOYMENT.md

 # Install dependencies
 npm install

-# Build and export
+# Build (export happens automatically with output: 'export' in next.config.mjs)
 npm run build
-npm run export

 # The static files will be in the 'out' directory
 # You can serve them with any static file server